Edward H. Tarrant: Career

 In September 1837, Tarrant was elected to represent Red River County in the House of Representatives of the Second Texan Congress; but after a few months, he resigned to serve the republic by directing ranger activities against the Indians in 1838.
 In 1838–39, he served as chief justice in Red River County and was elected Brigadier-general of a northeast Texas militia unit called the Fourth Brigade.
 Tarrant's Indian-fighting career culminated in the battle of Village Creek, east of present-day Fort Worth, in May 1841.

 In 1843, Tarrant, along with George W. Terrell, negotiated the Treaty of Bird's Fort with nine tribes of Native Americans.

 Tarrant served two terms in the state House of Representatives, between 1849 and 1853.
-In April 1851, he married Mary Danforth.
+In April 1851, he married Mary Danforth, a 19 year old at the time.
 The couple resided on Chambers Creek near Italy, Ellis County, Texas.

 As fighting Indians had become his specialty, in 1857, Tarrant moved part of his household to Fort Belknap in present-day Young County.
 He led a "go-to" fighting force to protect settlers in that locale from frequent Indian uprisings.